AMSP-04/NETN-LOG/NETN-LOG.md

 Provider->Consumer: LOG_RepairComplete(RepairData)
 Consumer->Provider: LOG_ServiceReceived
 ```-->

-1. The service is initiated with a `LOG_RequestRepair` interaction, sent by a federate with modelling responsibility of damaged equipment (for example damaged platforms).
+**Figure: Repair Service**

+Repair can be performed on non-consumable materiel.
+E.g. damaged platforms can be moved to a maintenance facility for repair or units capable of providing repair services can move to the location of a damaged platform deliver repair services.

+1. To request repair, the consumer sends a `LOG_RequestRepair` message.
+The `RepairData`parameter is a list of materiel and an associated list of the type of repairs for that materiel.

 2. The service provider offers the repair service by sending the `LOG_OfferRepair` message.

-The `RepairData`parameter in the request interaction is a list of equipment and type of repairs.
 The list of offered repairs may be different from the list of requested repairs.

-If the HLA object (equipment to be repaired) has a damaged state, the list of requested repairs could be empty.
-The providing federate models the efforts to repair a damaged platform.
+3. The final requested repair is specified in the `LOG_ReadyToReceiveRepair` message as `RepairData` and shall be a equal to or a subset of the offered repairs.

-2. The consuming entity shall send a `LOG_ServiceReceived` as a response to the `RepairComplete` interaction.
+4. The consuming entity shall send a `LOG_ServiceReceived` as a response to the `LOG_RepairComplete` interaction.
 The repair is considered as complete once the `LOG_ServiceReceived` is sent.

 If the `LOG_CancelService` is sent either by the Consumer or Provider, before the service has started, no repair of equipment is done.

-If the `LOG_CancelService` occurs during `LOG_ServiceStarted` and `RepairComplete`, the Provider shall inform the Consumer of the amount of repair done using `RepairComplete` parameter `RepairData`.
-This allows for interruptions due to operational necessity, e.g. death/destruction of either the consumer or provider during repair actions.
+If the `LOG_CancelService` occurs during `LOG_ServiceStarted` and `LOG_RepairComplete`, the provider shall inform the consumer of the amount of repair done using a `LOG_RepairComplete` message with `RepairData`.

-Figure 9-16: OK Repair.

-The service can be cancelled by both the provider and the consumer with the `LOG_CancelService` interaction.
-If the service is cancelled before service delivery has started, the service transaction is terminated.

-Figure 9-17: Early Cancellation by the Provider.

-Figure 9-18: Service Cancelled by the Consumer After Service Started.

-Figure 9-19: Service Offer Rejected.

-Figure 9-20: Provider Sends a Negative Offer to the Consumer.

-##	Repair Types
-The `NETN_RepairTypeEnum16` enumerated data type is defined in the NETN-Repair FOM and identifies a large set of repair types.
-These enumerations are also defined in the RPR-Enumerations FOM module.
-DIS does not define the enumerated values as part of the core specification.

-In the RPR FOM modules values are defined as a fixed part of some enumerated data types.
-In order not to violate the modular FOM merging rules, the NETN Logistics FOM modules does not define any extensions to these data types as part of the FOM module.
-A separate table for adding values to the existing range of enumerations defined in the RPR FOM modules is allowed instead.
-This table shall be part of any federation specific agreements where extensions to an enumerated data type are required.
-It is also recommended but not required that any additional enumerated values added to this data type shall be submitted as Change Requests to the SISO RPR-FOM Product Development Group.
-All existing enumerators in RPR FOM modules and their values are reserved.
-Additional repair types are documented in the federation specific agreements.
+The required effort in making repairs is determined by the provider, based on the degree of damage to the materiel.
+If the consumer is an aggregate entity, its damaged equipment must be represented in a platform list.

 ## Transport Service